MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 ## PARAMETERS

 ### -CategoryId
-**Note**: This parameter is available only in the Exchange Online PowerShell module v3.5.0-Preview??? or later.
+**Note**: This option is available only in the Exchange Online PowerShell module v3.5.0-Preview1 or later.
+There is no category available in Viva yet to set policies for.
+Please be patient while we roll out new categories.

 The CategoryId parameter specifies the category that you want to remove the policy from.